TOAST-DOCS/Transit-Hub/zh/console-guide.md

 1. Go to **Network > Transit Hub > Manage**.
 2. Select a transit hub that you want to modify from the list on the screen.
-3. Click **Modify Transit Hubto display the modification screen.
+3. Click **Modify Transit Hub** to display the modification screen.
 4. On the modification screen, make changes to an item.

 ### Delete Transit Hub